MaastrichtU-IDS/dsri-documentation/docs/deploy-spark.md

 * a configurable Spark cluster from [CSCfi/spark-openshift](https://github.com/CSCfi/spark-openshift)
 * a storage automatically created

+> Contact us to get help with setting up Apache Spark.

 ## Create the template

 > You will need to have [the oc command line tool installed](/dsri-documentation/docs/openshift-install) to create the template.